UCLA-ECE209AS-2018W/Weikun-Zhengshuang/README.md

 ### Overview
 ------
 The course final project for UCLA EE209AS Winter 2018 - Special Topics in Circuits and Embedded Systems:
-Security and Privacy for Embedded Systems, Cyber-Physical Systems, and Internet of Things by Professor.
+Security and Privacy for Embedded Systems, Cyber-Physical Systems, and the Internet of Things by Professor.
 Mani Srivastava.
+The main contribution of this project:

+* uses deep learning (audio U-Net) to build model remove electronic noise and air noise during adversarial example transmission over the air.
+Our contribution is to make the adversarial example attack to be a practical attack.
+* found audio U-Net is also a possible defense for adversarial learning attack due to strong ability to remove noise

 * **Team members**: Weikun Han, Zhengshuang Ren
 * **Link to project website**: [project website](https://ucla-ece209as-2018w.github.io/Weikun-Zhengshuang/).